jonvcb/freebsd-rpi-fan-ctl/README.md

 To keep the cpu temperature below a certain temperature, use the -t option.
 For example to keep the temp below 60 degrees celcius you can type:

-# rpi-fan-ctl -p 60
+$ rpi-fan-ctl -t 60

 This mode doesn't use PWM.
-Instead, it simply turns the fan to full power when the temperature goes above 60.
-It then turns the fan off when the temperature drops below the temperature minus 5 degrees, i.e. 55 in this case.
+Instead, it simply turns the fan to full power when the temperature goes above the threshold.
+It then turns the fan off when the temperature drops below the threshold minus 5 degrees, i.e. 55 in the above example.

 This mode enters a loop and the tool runs forever until it is interrupted with a SIGINT (or CTRL-C).